A Life Worthy of Our Breath

 [music: “Paramour” by Pilote]

 There’s so much I wanted to talk to you about, and it’s beautiful, actually, what’s emerging here.
 And it feels like — you’ve described how your method of creating is that you walk a lot, right?
 Again, it’s embodied practice.
-And you walk, and you walk, and things build up in you.
+And you walk and you walk, and things build up in you.
 And there’s a way in which I feel like words and meaning flow out of you, which is also an experience one has in reading your work.
 And as we’re hearing, it’s consonant with the way you understand reality and help other people understand reality.

-Vuong: It’s not always that smooth. [laughs]
+Vuong: I mean, it’s not always that smooth. [laughs]

 Tippett: No; I’m sure.